FAQ

 What happens at a typical private session?

 A typical private session is similar to the group session, except that it is customizable.
-This means that there is opportunity to address any issues that may arise beyond the typical group session content, and if preferred by the guardian, to spend time working on a specific skill or issue.
+This means that there is opportunity to address any issues that may arise beyond the typical group session content, and if you prefer, to spend time working on a specific skill or issue.

 What happens when I register for a training package?